Skip to main content

 Trekker Plans (Travel Medical)

 Trekker plans are travel medical insurance for trips lasting 5 days to 1 year.
-They're designed for travelers, not long-term expats, but can bridge coverage gaps during transitions.
+They're designed for travelers, not long-term expats:

 • Lower premiums than Voyager